Service Provision Analysis

 Parameters:

-• buildings (geopandas.GeoDataFrame) – GeoDataFrame of demand locations (e.g., residential buildings).
-Must include a numeric column with demand values (see buildings_demand_column).
+• buildings (GeoDataFrame) – GeoDataFrame of demand locations.
+Must include a numeric demand column.

-• services (geopandas.GeoDataFrame) – GeoDataFrame of service facilities (e.g., schools, clinics).
-Must include a numeric column with service capacity (see services_capacity_column).
+• services (GeoDataFrame) – GeoDataFrame of service facilities.
+Must include a numeric capacity column.

 • buildings_demand_column (str) – Column name of building demand values.
 Default is "demand".